8 Minutes Of Reading

 If you run an online store, this shift has real implications.

-Your product data needs to be cleaner than ever.
 When people discover products through conversation instead of browsing, accurate titles, current availability, clear pricing, and shipping details become critical.
 This is no longer housekeeping.
-It affects whether agents can find and recommend your products.
+It directly affects whether AI agents can find and recommend your products.

-Checkout needs to work like an API.
 You need systems that can create checkout sessions on demand, apply discounts programmatically, and return clear status updates.
-If your checkout relies on fragile front-end workarounds, it will be harder for agents to complete purchases reliably.
+If checkout relies on fragile front-end workarounds, AI-led purchases become unreliable.

-For Google’s implementation specifically, you will need Merchant Center.
-Google states that participation requires an active Merchant Center account and eligible products for checkout.
-You also need to follow their integration guides and complete the UCP integration steps.
+For Google’s implementation specifically, participation requires an active Google Merchant Center account and eligible products, along with completion of Google’s UCP integration steps.

 Tracking and Measurement Gets Tricky